That German-Singapore Lawyer

 Courts and Tribunals and the Amicable Settlement of Disputes in Singapore

 May courts or arbitral tribunals engage in the amicable settlement of disputes between parties?
-More specifically, may a Singapore court or arbitral tribunal actively promote an amicable resolution of a dispute between parties?
+More specifically, may a Singapore court or arbitral tribunal actively do so?
 What do the inquisitorial processes mentioned in the law have to do with it?

 I have set out my thoughts in an article that the German Arbitration Journal (SchiedsVZ) has just published in its September/October 2023 issue.